 25. Add salt as required.

-27. On a low to medium-low heat, simmer without a lid for 10 to 12 minutes or more until the rajma masala thickens slightly.
+27. On a low to medium-low heat, simmer without a lid for 10 to 12 minutes or more until the curry thickens slightly.
 The rajma curry should not be watery.

-28. Mash a few rajma beans with the spoon.
-This helps to thicken the rajma curry.
+28. Mash a few rajma beans with the back of your spoon.
+This helps to thicken the consistency.

 29. Continue to simmer until you get a medium consistency in the curry.

-30. Do stir at intervals when the rajma masala is simmering.
+30. Continue stirring at intervals when the rajma masala is simmering.

 31. The Punjabi rajma masala has to thicken and the curry has to be of the right consistency, which is neither too thick nor thin.

-34. Serve rajma masala restaurant-style with steamed basmati rice, jeera rice, roti or paratha or naan or saffron rice.
-The combination of rajma rice or rajma chawal is quite famous in North India.
+34. Serve your completed rajma masala with steamed basmati rice, jeera rice, saffron rice, Roti, paratha or naan.
+The combination of rajma and rice is quite famous in North India.

-You can garnish with some coriander leaves when serving.
+You can garnish with some coriander leaves for some fresh flavor and color when serving.
+You could even add some ginger julienne as a garnish.

 Expert Tips

-- Why to soak kidney beans?
+- Be sure to soak your dried beans!
 It is important to soak the rajma (kidney beans) overnight or for 8 to 9 hours and then cook them really well.
 Dried beans when soaked become more easy to digest as soaking reduces the phytic acid in them.
 The phytates present in beans cause indigestion and flatulence.
 Soaking also helps the beans to cook faster.

-- Cooking rajma: While making recipe with kidney beans, they have to be cooked really well.
+- Cook your rajma well!
+While making recipe with kidney beans, they have to be cooked really well.
 They should melt in your mouth when you bite into them offering no resistance.
 This is a very crucial and the most overlooked aspect of cooking rajma.
 Even in restaurants, the beans have a bite in them and this not only ruins the texture in the dish but also affects your stomach.

-- Quality of kidney beans: Always buy rajma beans which are new and not old.
+- Opt for high quality rajma beans.
+Always buy rajma beans which are new and not old.
 Older beans take a lot of time to cook and you don’t get the perfect texture in the rajma.
-I always check the packaging date while buying them and I don’t buy rajma if they are older than 6 months.
+I always check the packaging date while buying them and I don’t buy rajma if they are older than 5 to 6 months.

-- Canned kidney beans: When using canned kidney beans, add them at the step where cooked beans are added.
+- If you’re short on time, use canned beans!
+When using canned kidney beans, add them at the step where cooked beans are added.
 Add fresh water and continue to simmer for some minutes until the consistency thickens.
 You can use two 15 oz canned kidney beans.

-- Gluten-free variation: To make this rajma recipe gluten-free, skip the asafoetida (hing).
+- Gluten-free variation: To make this rajma recipe gluten-free, skip the asafoetida (hing) or use gluten free asafoetida.

-Yes you can use this method.
-Sometimes due to the acidity of the tomatoes, the rajma beans depending on their freshness may not cook well.
-But I have tried this way of cooking many times and it works for me when using fresh kidney beans.
+Yes, you can use this method.
+Due to the acidity of the tomatoes, the rajma beans *may* not cook well (depending on their freshness).
+That said, I have tried this way of cooking many times and it works for me when using fresh kidney beans.

 Sauté the spices, onions and tomatoes in the steel insert of the Instant Pot using the sauté button.